seanhess/functional-javascript/README.md

 That's 4 new tools in our toolbox: `map`, `reduce`, `sum`, and `getAge`.
 With all 4 of these, our original code becomes trivial.

 ```
+// don't know HOW this works, but it's clear WHAT it does
 var totalAge = users.map(getAge).reduce(sum)
 ```